 click here to

-Book your child to a Tech Club
+Book your child onto a Tech Club

 imagine, Create, Learn

 At NextThing we get students excited about new technologies and cover all subjects.
 The computing curriculum wasn’t introduced purely to give students a better understanding of how to make programs, but more to change their mindset into independent computational problem solvers.